-The International Alcohol Control Study (the IAC Study) is the first ever international cohort study of alcohol use and alcohol policy relevant behaviours.
-The overall objective is to measure the impacts of national or state level alcohol control policies.
+The International Alcohol Control Study (the IAC Study) is the first international cohort study of the status of effective alcohol control policies, alcohol use and alcohol policy relevant behaviours.
+The objective is to measure the status and impacts of national or state level alcohol control policies and to provide a monitoring tool for measurement of change over time and benchmarking between countries.

-The IAC study began in 2011 as a collaboration between New Zealand, England, Scotland, South Korea and Thailand.
-Since then, the number of countries participating in the study has expanded to include Australia, Canada, Mongolia, Peru, Saint Kitts and Nevis, South Africa, Vietnam and Turkey (a current total of 13 participating countries).
-In 2014 three African countries (Benin, Kenya and Uganda) joined the IAC project utilising one of the IAC research tools, the Alcohol Environment Protocol, to assess the alcohol policy environment.
+The IAC study began in 2010 as a collaboration between New Zealand, England, Scotland, South Korea and Thailand.
+Since then, IAC Study has evolved and the number of countries participating in the study has expanded dramatically.
+A total of 40 countries have now participated in some aspect of the IAC study.

 IAC research tools

 The IAC study has developed several research tools.
-The first is a longitudinal survey allowing for the assessment of change over time among drinkers within countries, and for comparisons between countries.
-The survey measures alcohol consumption, perceptions of alcohol affordability, availability, and enforcement and support for policy.
+A longitudinal survey measures alcohol consumption and has been shown to achieve much higher levels of coverage of alcohol than many survey approaches (Huckle et al., 2018).
+The survey also measures perceptions of alcohol affordability, availability, and enforcement and support for policy.
 An innovative part of the survey is the inclusion of questions about behaviours and attitudes which can be affected by policy changes and which mediate consumption.
-These include prices paid, time and place of purchase, and exposure to and resonance of marketing.
+These include prices paid, time and place of purchase, and exposure to and resonance of marketing (Casswell et al., 2018).

-A further iteration of the AEP has been developed which included a section monitoring access to brief intervention and treatment to create the IAC – SAFER tool (2022).
+The AEP was streamlined and developed into an online tool (the Alcohol Policy Tool).
+This now includes a section monitoring access to brief intervention and treatment to bring it in line with the WHO led SAFER initiative.
 A module assessing alcohol industry penetration in the policy environment has also been added and data collection using this tool is underway.

 Supporting effective alcohol policy